BrandonIzzard/Aloha1a/README.md

-READ ME

-Project Aloha 1 A
+Project Aloha 2

-First week project Aloha Apparel Company web page.
+Second week project Aloha Apparel Company web page.

 Languages and tools used:

 HTML
 CSS (stylesheet and reset)
+Javascript
+Jquery Plugins

 FontAwesome and FontSquirrel for icons and fonts